GAMS-dev/gamspy/docs/user/lag_lead.rst

 variables.

-For a more realistic model that illustrates the usage of linear lag operators in equations, see for example the optimal economic growth model ``ramsey.py``.
+For a more realistic model that illustrates the usage of linear lag operators in equations, see for example the optimal economic growth model :ref:`ramsey.py <ramsey>`  .

 **Linear Lag and Lead Operators in Equations - Reference**